 30.7.3.6.3 Position Limits

-For each Convergence Bidding Entity, the CAISO will reject all Virtual Bids submitted by its Scheduling Coordinator at any Eligible PNode, Eligible Aggregated PNode (other than a Default LAP or Trading Hub), or Intertie that exceed the position limits specified in this Section 30.7.3.6.3.
-If the Scheduling Coordinator uses multiple SCIDs on behalf of a Convergence Bidding Entity, the position limits will apply to the sum of those Virtual Bids submitted at the Eligible PNode, Eligible Aggregated PNode (other than a Default LAP or Trading Hub), or Intertie.
+For each Convergence Bidding Entity, the CAISO will reject all Virtual Bids submitted by its Scheduling Coordinator at any Eligible PNode or Eligible Aggregated PNode (other than a Default LAP or Trading Hub) that exceed the position limits specified in this Section 30.7.3.6.3.
+If the Scheduling Coordinator uses multiple SCIDs on behalf of a Convergence Bidding Entity, the position limits will apply to the sum of those Virtual Bids submitted at the Eligible PNode or Eligible Aggregated PNode (other than a Default LAP or Trading Hub).
 The CAISO will perform all position limit calculations based on the highest Virtual Bid segment MW point submitted in the Virtual Bid Curve.
 The CAISO will not net Virtual Supply Bids and Virtual Demand Bids in performing the position limit calculations.
 The affected Scheduling Coordinator will be provided notice that position limits have been violated.
-If the Scheduling Coordinator does not resubmit Virtual Bids within the position limits, the CAISO will reject Virtual Bids for all hours at each Eligible PNode, Eligible Aggregated PNode (other than a Default LAP or Trading Hub), and Intertie where the position limits are violated.
-Position limits only apply to Eligible PNodes, Eligible Aggregated PNodes (other than Default LAPs or Trading Hubs), and Interties.
+If the Scheduling Coordinator does not resubmit Virtual Bids within the position limits, the CAISO will reject Virtual Bids for all hours at each Eligible PNode or Eligible Aggregated PNode (other than a Default LAP or Trading Hub) where the position limits are violated.
+Position limits only apply to Eligible PNodes or Eligible Aggregated PNodes (other than Default LAPs or Trading Hubs).

 * * *

-30.7.3.6.3.2 Position Limits at Interties

-For an Intertie, the locational limits will be equal to a percentage of the Operating Transfer Capability of the Intertie.
-The percentages used to calculate the position limits of each Convergence Bidding Entity at Interties will be the following percentages of the published locational limits:

-(a) Position limits of five (5) percent will apply during the time period beginning as of the effective date of this tariff provision through the last day of the eighth month following the effective date of this tariff provision.

-(b) Position limits of twenty-five (25) percent will apply during the time period beginning as of the first day of the ninth month following the effective date of this tariff provision through the last day of the twelfth month following the effective date of this tariff provision.

-(c) Position limits of fifty (50) percent will apply during the time period beginning on the first day of the month as of the first anniversary of the effective date of this tariff provision through the last day of the sixteenth month following the effective date of this tariff provision.

-(d) Position limits will cease to apply beginning on the first day of the seventeenth month following the effective date of this tariff provision.

-The CAISO will enforce the locational limits for Interties at Bid submission and at Market Close for Virtual Bids.
-The CAISO will utilize the 9:00 AM Operating Transfer Capability for Bids submitted after 9:00 AM until the close of the Day-Ahead Market for the next Trading Day.

 * * *

 30.8 Bids On Out-Of-Service Paths At Scheduling Points Prohibited